sheenest/Recurrent-Neural-Network-Theory/README.md

 # Instructions
 Simple download and open 'RecurrentNeuralNetowkr.html' to view the project report.
 To run the code, first ensure R Shiny is installed.
 Then, open 'SML.RProj'.
+With the open R Project, open 'RecurrentNeuralNetwork.Rmd'.